beeficecream/YNABDashboard/python/README.md

 Currently, the script is purpose-built to run on an hourly basis.
 This can be achieved by using **cron** on linux hosts or the **Task Scheduler** on Windows hosts.

-Note: Running this on a Windows host requires that you install and configure Python 3.8 prior to execution.
+Note: Running this on a Windows host requires installation and configuration of Python 3.8 prior to execution.